Support for Ukranians

 What support is the council providing to Ukrainians once they arrive in the city?
 SHOW

 There are two different schemes running alongside each other.
 The Family scheme involves Ukrainians and their immediate family members applying to stay with family who are already living in the UK.
-The council is not directly involved with providing support for people entering the UK under this scheme, however, Family scheme members will still be able to visit our Welcome Hub (see Welcome Hub FAQ below) to access information and can email questions to email@example.com.
+The council is not directly involved with providing welfare support for people entering the UK under this scheme, but our Stronger Communities Team can help answer questions at firstname.lastname@example.org.

 Once Ukrainians have arrived under the Homes for Ukraine scheme, how do host households, and our Ukrainian guests access the support available?
 SHOW

 Registered host households in the city are already being contacted directly by the council and will be given a direct email address to use when contacting us.
-In addition to support provided to guests by the council as part of the Homes for Ukraine Scheme, sponsors and guests will be able to visit the Welcome Hub for support and guidance.
-The Hub, opening on Monday 4 April is in the entrance to Central Library (O2 Guildhall Box Office) and will be open from 10am to 2pm, Monday to Friday.
 The Government has also published a guide for Ukrainians arriving in the UK.

 I have Ukrainians staying with me under the Family scheme.
 What support is available to us and how do we access it?
 SHOW

-There is currently no specific support available from the Government for people who enter under this scheme – however, the Welcome Hub will be able to provide Family scheme members the same general information that will be available to those arriving via the Homes for Ukraine scheme.
+There is currently no specific support available from the Government for people who enter under this scheme.

 CLEAR and EU Welcome are able to offer advice, guidance and signposting to Ukrainians and their family members who are now in the city.
 This advice includes topics such as immigration status, benefits and housing.
 People can contact them by calling 023 8022 1111 or request a call back via the CLEAR Advice form.